acch/XML-to-bootstrap/README.md

         # npm install -g grunt-cli
         # npm install -g bower

 4. Bootstrap is integrated as a Git [submodule](https://git-scm.com/docs/git-submodule).
-Fetch it with the following commands:
+Fetch it with the following command:

-        # git submodule init
-        # git submodule update
+        # git submodule update --init

 5. With all prerequisites installed and submodules updated, build the project: